-There are many conditions that can impair the retina’s ability to receive and transmit images.
+The retina is a very thin but complex tissue that lines the back of the eye.
+It contains millions of cells, including photoreceptors that sense light and send images to the brain.
+Many conditions can impair the retina’s ability to receive and transmit images.
 The most common retinal diseases are diabetic retinopathy, age-related macular degeneration, and retinal detachments.
-These conditions are all very serious and if not treated, can lead to loss of vision.
+These conditions are all very serious and can lead to loss of vision if not treated.

-Examination
+Comprehensive Retinal Examination

-Treatment of Retinal Diseases
+Advanced Treatment for Retinal Diseases in Providence

 Diabetic Retinopathy Treatment

+Diabetic retinopathy results when blood vessels in the retina are damaged due to high blood sugar levels in people with diabetes.
 Prevention through strict control of blood sugar levels is the best way to reduce the long-term risk of vision loss from diabetic retinopathy.
 For more advanced diabetic retinopathy, laser treatment is often recommended.
-Sometimes retinal surgery is required.
+Sometimes, retinal surgery is required.

-Age-Related Macular Degeneration
+Age-Related Macular Degeneration (AMD)

 Age-related macular degeneration (AMD) is the leading cause of legal blindness in the United States.
-In fact, 2.2% of people 65 years or older have severe vision problems from the disease.
+In fact, 2.2% of people 65 or older have severe vision problems from the disease.

 Treatment of Age-Related Macular Degeneration

-Emerging Treatments
+Emerging Retinal Disease Treatments

 Macugen

-Approved by the Food and Drug Administration in December 2004, pegaptanib, (Macugen) is a drug used for treatment of wet macular degeneration.
+Approved by the Food and Drug Administration in December 2004, pegaptanib (Macugen), is a drug used for treatment of wet macular degeneration.
 The drug stops the formation of new blood vessels and decreases leakage from existing blood vessels.
 Macugen, given as a series of injections into the vitreous fluid in the eye, may prevent further loss of vision.

 Lucentis